UK digital advertising spend up 16.6 percent in first half of 2014

-LONDON British companies spent a record 3.5 billion pounds on digital advertising in the first half of 2014, helped by the increasing use of smartphones and tablets, according to a report published on Wednesday.
+LONDON Oct 8 British companies spent a record 3.5 billion pounds ($5.6 billion) on digital advertising in the first half of 2014, helped by the increasing use of smartphones and tablets, according to a report published on Wednesday.

 The study from the Internet Advertising Bureau (IAB), conducted by PwC, said that overall advertising on the Internet and mobiles was up 16.6 percent from the same period last year.